jsuto/letrvu/docs/SECURITY.md

 **Threat:** A malicious third-party site triggers a state-changing API call (send message, delete message) on behalf of a logged-in user whose cookie is sent automatically by the browser.

-**Mitigation:** `SameSite=Strict` on session cookies prevents the cookie from being sent on cross-site requests, which covers most CSRF scenarios.
-A CSRF token on mutating endpoints provides belt-and-suspenders protection.
+**Mitigation (implemented):** `SameSite=Strict` on session cookies prevents the cookie from being sent on cross-site requests, which covers most CSRF scenarios.
+As belt-and-suspenders, a double-submit CSRF token is required on all mutating API endpoints: the server sets a non-HttpOnly `letrvu_csrf` cookie on login, and the frontend reads it and sends it as an `X-CSRF-Token` header.
+The server validates that both values match using constant-time comparison.

 ## 7. IMAP/SMTP TLS verification

 **Threat:** The `IMAP_INSECURE_TLS=true` environment variable disables TLS certificate validation.
 On a real mail server this exposes credentials and message content to network interception.

-**Mitigation:** This flag must never be set in production.
+**Mitigation (partial):** This flag must never be set in production.
 The UI should display a visible warning when the server connection was established without certificate verification.

 ## 8. Content-Security-Policy for the app shell

 **Threat:** Even with email-body isolation, reflected or stored XSS in the Vue application itself (e.g., via subject lines, sender names, or folder names rendered without sanitization) can execute code.

-**Mitigation (not yet implemented):** Add a strict `Content-Security-Policy` response header in the Go server:
+**Mitigation (implemented):** The Go server sets the following headers on every response:

 ```
-Content-Security-Policy: default-src 'self'; script-src 'self'; object-src 'none'; frame-ancestors 'none'
+Content-Security-Policy: default-src 'self'; script-src 'self'; style-src 'self' 'unsafe-inline'; img-src 'self' data:; font-src 'self'; object-src 'none'; frame-ancestors 'none'; connect-src 'self'
+X-Content-Type-Options: nosniff
+X-Frame-Options: DENY
 ```

-The `srcdoc` iframe is governed by its own sandbox attribute, not the parent page's CSP, so this header does not conflict with HTML email rendering.
+The `srcdoc` iframe is governed by its own `sandbox` attribute, not the parent page's CSP, so this header does not conflict with HTML email rendering.

 ---